The Best Time to Visit Japan with Kids: A Seasonal Family Guide (2025)

 • Fuji Five Lakes (Yamanashi) – Families can swim, kayak, or enjoy a scenic boat ride with stunning views of Mount Fuji in the background.

-Unique Summer Experiences When Visiting Japan with Kids
+Unique Summer Experiences in Japan with Kids (Fireflies, Noodles & Lavender Fields)

 • Firefly Viewing (Various Locations) – In June and early July, families can witness magical firefly displays in places like the Fussa Firefly Festival (Tokyo) and Tatsuno Firefly Festival (Nagano).